westpoint-neural-networks/final-project-bobby060/README.md

 2. Update train_model_generator to include the new data paths and correct bitrate.
 Execute using hte same commands as train_model.py.

+#### Pre Trained Models
+Examples of each of these three types of regressive_2 models can be found in the project sharepoint folder (too large to upload to git).
+The overfitted model is named overfitted_regressive_1.h5.
+My failed attempt to make the model work by predicting one block is named failed_modification_regressive.h5.
+The attempt to generalize the model is named, predictably, generalized_regressive_2.h5.

 ### Conclusion
 By the end of this adventure, I realized a few things about my earlier approaches.